TheJacksonLaboratory/syntenybrowser/README.md

 User documentation can be found [here](http://syntenybrowser.jax.org/static/docs/SB-UserManual-050219-1006-50.pdf).

 ## Setting up/Running Synteny Browser Locally
-Before starting the setup process, there are 2 prerequisites:
+Before starting the setup process, there are a couple prerequisites:

 1. A bash terminal (Mac OS X & Linux will have this included)
 2. A version of Python installed on your machine